python-sge/sge/doc/pong_better.rst

 ("bounce.wav"), one for the ball bouncing off a wall ("bounce_wall.wav"), and one for the ball passing by a player ("score.wav").
-Alternatively, you can copy the sounds I generated from examples/data/sounds.
-Create a folder in your project directory with the name "data", create a folder within the data folder with the name "sounds", and put your sounds in the "sounds" folder.
+Alternatively, you can copy the sounds I generated from examples/data.
+Create a folder in your project directory with the name "data" and put your sounds in this folder.

 .. note::

-   Some file systems, like FAT and NTFS, are case-insensitive and will allow you to treat "bounce.wav" and "Bounce.wav" as if they are the same file name, but some, such as pretty much every file system used by POSIX systems, are case-sensitive, meaning that "bounce.wav" and "Bounce.wav" are two completely different names; requesting one will never give you the other.
+   Some file systems, like FAT32 and NTFS, are case-insensitive and will allow you to treat "bounce.wav" and "Bounce.wav" as if they are the same file name, but some, such as pretty much every Linux file system, are case-sensitive, meaning that "bounce.wav" and "Bounce.wav" are two completely different names; requesting one will never give you the other.
 If you have a case-insensitive file system, be careful to not get the case wrong, or some people who play